smartdevicelink/sdl_evolution/proposals/0091-SDLScreen-SDLWindow-Projection.md

     }
 }
 ```

+In a kater proposal, SDL will be extended to include focus and selection control on the handset, following the UIFocusEngine model from tvOS.
+[2]

 ## Benefits
 * The projected video view is separate from the view on the device's LCD allowing for optional use of device while projecting.
 * Video projection is achieved using documented Apple procedures for external display support.